-It also explores a new approach of how IT data architects, business users and IT developers can collaborate together in building and managing an Enterprise Data Lake to get control of your data.
-This includes data ingestion, data discovery, data profiling and tagging and publishing data in an information catalog.
+It also explores a new approach of how IT data architects, business users and IT developers can collaborate together in building and managing a Logical Data Lake to get control of your data.
+This includes data ingestion, automated data discovery, data profiling and tagging and publishing data in an information catalog.

 It emphasises the need for a common collaborative process and common approach to governing and managing data of all types.

 - How to define a strategy for producing trusted data as-a-service in a distributed environment of multiple data stores and data sources

 - How to organise data in a centralised or distributed data environment to overcome complexity and chaos How to design, build, manage and operate a Logical distributed or centralised Data Lake within their organisation

 - The critical importance of an Information Catalog in understanding what data is available as a service

 - How data standardisation and business glossaries can help make sure data is understood